 THE GIFT OF CUPCAKE WARS

-Award Winning African Yam Cupcakes - got the win on Cupcake Wars!
+Award Winning African Yam Cupcakes - these treats got the win on Cupcake Wars!

 When I first appeared on the Food Network's "Cupcake Wars" in 2010, I was the first gluten-free baker they had ever had on the show.
 I had been told by many people that my cupcakes were better than anything else out there (gluten-free or NOT), so I was hopeful that the judges on the show would feel the same way.
 And once Candace Nelson and Florian Bellanger raved about the "moist, light, tender crumb" and the "flawlessly executed flavor," the phone started ringing off the hook.
 Ten minutes into the east coast premiere of the show.